cverluise/patentcity/docs/XX_STATISTICAL_AREAS.md

 Administrative areas obtained directly from the geocoding services (`loc_state` and `loc_counties`) also exhibit intrinsic limitations:

 - spelling inconsistencies between geocoding services (e.g. "Constance" vs "Konstanz")
-- semantic inconsistencies between geocoding services (e.g. districts vs kreis as level 3 adminstritative area for DE)
+- semantic inconsistencies between geocoding services (e.g. districts vs kreis as level 3 administrative area for DE)

 Although we recommend the use of statistical areas, we also propose a solution using hand-made crossover tables.
 We do not implement the harmonization directly in the database as this is partly destructive.
 The solution (and its history) is described by issue [#7](https://github.com/cverluise/patentcity/issues/7).